privacyguides/privacyguides.org/docs/cloud.en.md

 title: "Cloud Storage"
 icon: material/file-cloud
 ---
-If you are currently using a Cloud Storage Service like Dropbox, Google Drive, Microsoft OneDrive, or Apple iCloud, you are putting complete trust in your service provider to not look at your files.
+Many cloud storage providers require your full trust that they will not look at your files.
+The alternatives listed below eliminate the need for trust by either putting you in control of your data or by implementing E2EE.

-Eliminate the need for trust in your provider by using an alternative below that supports E2EE.
+If these alternatives do not fit your needs, we suggest you look into [Encryption Software](encryption.md).

 ## Nextcloud